What are Digital Marketing KPIs?

 At Workshop Digital, we aim to hold ourselves accountable for the work we do.
 For us, this means setting forward-looking KPIs that we actively work toward accomplishing.
 These KPIs, or Key Performance Indicators, provide us and our clients an up-to-date indication of how effectively we are achieving our goal throughout the year.
 Not only is this an awesome value-add for our clients, but it helps prevent complacency as analysts aim to accomplish or exceed the goal they set for themselves.

 In this article, you’ll learn what digital marketing KPIs are and important considerations to keep in mind when setting KPI targets.
-You’ll also be able to put your knowledge to the test with our very own KPI Setter, designed to help you set realistic goals.

 Despite its benefits, setting and accomplishing a year long goal can be pretty stressful.
 It’s important to take your time and consider all of the possibilities that could occur throughout the year that may impact your site’s performance.
 Weighing out the possibilities of many different changes and events means that when it’s time to actually set a goal, it will be realistic, attainable, and won’t sandbag the site.
 When we set goals, we try to consider how much we will actually be able to grow the client's digital presence.
 We don’t set low goals just so we can impress the client with our ability to hit a target; instead, we aim to set high, yet achievable, goals that require strategic execution to achieve.